dictionaria/pydictionaria/docs/submission-workflow.md

 ### Generating the CLDF readme in `cldf/README.md`

-`cldfbench` can generate a readme file in the `cldf/` folder, which contains a human-readable version of the metadata in markdown format.
+`cldfbench` can generate a readme file in the `cldf/` folder, which contains a human-readable version of the metadata in [Markdown][md].
 This will also show up nicely rendered if you look at the `cldf/` folder on Github.

 The generate the `cldf/README.md` file, run: